seinecle/blog/_posts/2025-12-23-ai-productivity-race.md

 | 9 | [Antigravity](https://antigravity.google/) | Google | 2025 (November)| Stand-alone IDE | AI-native IDE with conversational editing across the codebase.
 Direct competitor to Cursor. | Free for a limited period.
 Likely subscription (enterprise-oriented) |

 Each of these tools come with various features, pricing models, degrees of vendor lock-in, and maturity.
 They all try to reduce the friction in AI assisted coding.
 From the coder's perspective, the paradox is that learning / adopting / rejecting / switching between these tools is a productivity drain.
 This can actually slow down a project before the productivity gains of using AI assisted coding actually gets visible.
-So the "infinite cycle of model improvement" shown above is paralleled by a
+So the "infinite cycle of model improvement" shown above is paralleled by an "infinite cycle of tool switching and relearning".

 ## Exploration and adoption of AI tools: a cost inducing process